ahmedElatrouz/repos/README.md

 For every language, it provides the number of repositories using it + the names of those repositories.

 ## Technologies :
--Java
--Spring
+- Java
+- Spring
--Spring Boot
+- Spring Boot

 ## Example :

 ## How to use :
--Clone the project
+- Clone the project
--Open it using your IDE (Intellij for instance)
+- Open it using your IDE (Intellij for instance)
--Build and run at a free port (8080 for example)
+- Build and run at a free port (8080 for example)
--If you're using your browser, you might need a Json Viewer plugin -And finally use this link [http://localhost:8080/repos/top-100-languages](http://localhost:8080/repos/top-100-languages)
+- If you're using your browser, you might need a Json Viewer plugin
+- And finally use this link [http://localhost:8080/repos/top-100-languages](http://localhost:8080/repos/top-100-languages)